henriqueccapozzi/django_boilerplate/docs/reservation-subsystem.md

 - The maximum time a reservation can take to be ready is 10 minutes
 - All reservations will be fullfilled with our own cloud account

+# Infrastructure requirements

+A user can only create a reservation if the server/cloud/cluster have enough resources at the scheduled time.
+For that to happen the whole reservation capacity is going to be considered

 # 1

 As a user, when I choose the option to create a reservation now